-There’s something to consider when you describe something or someone in fiction: are you describing them directly, or indirectly?
+There’s something to consider when you describe something or someone in fiction: is it a direct or indirect comparison?
 One thing I keep getting on freelance clients about (maybe to an extreme) is the idea that they’re “saying something simple in a complicated way.”
 Sure, I want writers to flex their artistic muscles and come up with amazing descriptions, novel words, and interesting turns of phrase.
-But the more I read, the more I can appreciate the sense of style that lies in simple…simplicity.
+But the more I read, the more I can appreciate the sense of style that lies in simple writing.

-The same applies when I see something or someone described indirectly, usually with a comparison to another known quantity in the story or in the negative.
+The same applies when I see indirect comparison, which is usually to another known quantity in the story or in the negative.

 Henry is just like Craig, except a little rowdier.